Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 37 trips per day across all routes, equating to approximately six weekly trips per stop.
+Transport accessibility is rated as good, with residents typically located 325 meters from the nearest stop.
+Service frequency averages 37 trips per day across all routes, equating to approximately 6 weekly trips per individual stop.

 Frequently Asked Questions - Transport